hunainhyder/react-quiz/README.md

-# Quiz Web App
+# Quiz App

-Create and host your quiz online
+Create and hosts your quiz games